vueuse/schema-org/docs/guide/guides/custom-schema.md

 In these cases, you are able to provide the entire Schema as you would in a regular script tag.

+It's important to note that using custom Schema will mean you can't make use of the automation provided by this package:
+- Absolute URLs are required
+- ID linking required
+- Types are not provided (you can opt in for types with [schema-dts](https://github.com/google/schema-dts))
+- Inferences from meta aren't supported

 ## Example

 ```vue